easybird/playground-transform-es6-to-es5-with-babel/README.md

 # playground-transform-es6-to-es5-with-babel
-use ES6 in an Express application with babel-register
+Use ES6 in an Express application with babel-register

+Code related to the following tutorial [on my website](http://www.easybird.be/en/blog/transform-es6-to-es5-with-babel)